 A Message to Students and Teacher/Faculty Advisors

-Last September, the United Nations member states reaffirmed their commitment to achieving the Millennium Development Goals (MDGs) by 2015.
-This historic initiative brought together governments, private sector leaders, international organizations, financial institutions, donors, and civil society groups, among others, to continue their unified global efforts to accomplish eight goals:
+The United Nations member states made a commitment to achieve the Millennium Development Goals (MDGs) by 2015.
+This historic initiative has brought together governments, private sector leaders, international organizations, financial institutions, donors, and civil society groups, among others, to continue their unified global efforts to accomplish eight goals:

 — eradicate extreme poverty and hunger

 — reduce child mortality rate

 — ensure environmental sustainability